Keywords

 | A55941 | A55966 | 2 |

 Together, these findings indicate a mixed epidemiological scenario within the orthopaedic ward.
-The presence of both genetically indistinguishable isolates and closely related clusters supports the occurrence of localized transmission events, while the broader distribution of high SNP distances across the dataset reflects a diverse background population structure, likely driven by multiple introductions of unrelated E. coli lineages into the hospital environment.
-These results demonstrate the coexistence of recent transmission clusters and genetically diverse strains, underscoring the importance of integrating genomic data with epidemiological context to better understand transmission pathways and inform infection prevention strategies.
+The presence of genetically indistinguishable isolates and closely related low-SNP clusters supports recent shared ancestry, possible recent transmission, or shared-source exposure, while the broader distribution of high SNP distances across the dataset reflects a diverse background population structure likely driven by multiple introductions of unrelated E. coli lineages into the ward.
+These results demonstrate the coexistence of low-SNP clusters and genetically diverse strains, underscoring the importance of integrating genomic data with temporal, spatial, patient-level, and epidemiological context to better understand possible circulation patterns and inform infection prevention strategies.

-Two distinct transmission clusters were identified based on pairwise SNP distances of ≤5 SNPs.
-The first cluster, comprising isolates A55724, A55793, and A55798, showed 0 SNP differences, indicating genetically indistinguishable isolates and providing strong evidence of recent transmission or a common source.
-The second cluster, comprising A55769, A55939, A55941, and A55966, showed pairwise SNP distances ranging from 0 to 3 SNPs, consistent with a very closely related group and suggestive of an ongoing transmission chain within the ward.
+Two distinct low-SNP clusters were identified based on pairwise SNP distances of ≤5 SNPs.
+The first cluster, comprising isolates A55724, A55793, and A55798, showed 0 SNP differences, indicating genetically indistinguishable isolates compatible with recent shared ancestry, possible recent transmission, or a common-source exposure.
+The second cluster, comprising A55769, A55939, A55941, and A55966, showed pairwise SNP distances ranging from 0 to 3 SNPs, consistent with a very closely related group.
+These clusters should be interpreted cautiously because genomic similarity alone cannot establish direct transmission, identify the transmission route, or infer directionality without supporting temporal, spatial, patient-contact, and environmental sampling data.

 Analysis of shared SNPs identified groups of isolates with common variant profiles, further supporting the phylogenetic structure observed in the core genome SNP analysis.
-Isolates that were closely related in the phylogeny shared a higher proportion of SNPs, forming distinct genomic clusters consistent with possible transmission chains or recent common ancestry.
+Isolates that were closely related in the phylogeny shared a higher proportion of SNPs, forming distinct genomic clusters compatible with recent shared ancestry, possible shared-source exposure, or localized ward-level circulation.
 In contrast, isolates with few or no shared variants were more genetically distant, supporting the presence of multiple unrelated lineages within the study population.

 Core genome phylogenetic analysis based on the recombination-filtered SNP alignment demonstrated a clearly polyclonal population structure among the 39 ESBL-producing E. coli isolates ( Figure 2).
 The isolates were distributed across multiple distinct lineages, with eight phylogenetic clusters identified alongside one genetically distinct outlier, rather than forming a single outbreak clone.
-This overall structure indicates substantial genomic diversity within the orthopaedic ward population.
+These clusters represent genomic lineages or related groups within the ward population and should not be interpreted as confirmed transmission chains.
+This overall structure indicates substantial genomic diversity among patient-derived isolates recovered from the orthopaedic ward.

 Comparative genomic analysis revealed both heterogeneity and shared features across the ESBL-producing E. coli population.
 Although the isolates were distributed across multiple sequence types and phylogenetic clusters, many shared a common repertoire of antimicrobial resistance determinants, most notably blaCTX-M-15, indicating the widespread distribution of key ESBL-associated resistance genes across genetically distinct lineages.

-Comparison of plasmid content further showed that diverse sequence types frequently carried similar IncF-family replicons, supporting a common role for these plasmids in the dissemination of resistance determinants.
+Comparison of plasmid replicon content further showed that diverse sequence types frequently carried IncF-family replicon markers, supporting a possible role for IncF-associated mobile genetic elements in the dissemination of resistance determinants.
 At the same time, variation in accessory resistance and virulence-associated genes across isolates highlighted the presence of lineage-specific genomic features superimposed on a shared multidrug-resistant background.

-Taken together, these findings suggest that the ESBL-producing E. coli population in the orthopaedic ward is shaped by both the persistence of successful lineages and the circulation of shared mobile genetic elements, resulting in isolates that are phylogenetically diverse but convergent in their resistance profiles.
+Taken together, these findings suggest that the ESBL-producing E. coli population in the orthopaedic ward is shaped by both the presence of successful lineages and the possible contribution of shared mobile genetic elements, resulting in isolates that are phylogenetically diverse but convergent in their resistance profiles.

 This study provides a genomic snapshot of ESBL-producing E. coli colonizing patients admitted to an orthopaedic ward in Mwanza, Tanzania, and demonstrates that this patient population harbors a diverse but highly resistant set of lineages.
 Rather than identifying a single dominant outbreak clone, our data revealed a polyclonal population structure composed of multiple globally recognized and locally circulating sequence types, including ST131, ST1193, ST69, ST617, and ST38.
-At the same time, the identification of closely related isolate clusters with pairwise distances of 0–3 SNPs indicates that, within this broader diversity, recent transmission or shared-source exposure likely occurred within the ward.
-Taken together, these findings suggest that ESBL-producing E. coli in this setting are maintained through a combination of repeated introduction of diverse strains and localized circulation of specific lineages.16,18
+At the same time, the identification of closely related isolate clusters with pairwise distances of 0–3 SNPs indicates that, within this broader diversity, recent shared ancestry, possible recent transmission, or shared-source exposure may have occurred within the ward.
+Taken together, these findings suggest that ESBL-producing E. coli in this setting may reflect a combination of repeated introduction of diverse strains and possible localized ward-level circulation of selected lineages.16,18

 The predominance of blaCTX-M-15 across the isolate collection is notable and consistent with its recognized role as the most widely disseminated ESBL determinant in E. coli.5,6 In this study, blaCTX-M-15 was distributed across multiple phylogenetically distinct backgrounds, indicating that the burden of ESBL production in the ward is not restricted to a single lineage.
 This pattern supports the view that successful resistance genes can become embedded in diverse strain backgrounds, thereby amplifying their epidemiological and clinical impact.3 The fact that all sequenced isolates were multidrug resistant, with resistance determinants spanning β-lactams, aminoglycosides, fluoroquinolones, sulfonamides, trimethoprim, and tetracyclines, further emphasizes the limited therapeutic options associated with these colonizing strains and reinforces the clinical importance of gastrointestinal carriage as a reservoir of difficult-to-treat organisms.11,12

-The plasmid findings provide an important mechanistic explanation for this convergence in resistance profiles across otherwise unrelated lineages.
-The predominance of IncF-family replicons, together with the detection of additional plasmid types such as IncY, suggests that mobile genetic elements play a major role in shaping the ward resistome.
-IncF plasmids are particularly important in E. coli because of their well-established association with ESBL dissemination and persistence in clinically successful clones.28 In our dataset, the recurrence of similar plasmid backgrounds across multiple sequence types supports the likelihood that plasmid-mediated horizontal gene transfer contributes substantially to the spread of resistance determinants in this setting.
-Thus, the resistance burden observed here appears to reflect not only the persistence of successful lineages, but also the circulation of shared mobile elements capable of moving across strain backgrounds.
+The plasmid replicon findings provide a possible mechanistic explanation for convergence in resistance profiles across otherwise unrelated lineages.
+The predominance of IncF-family replicon markers, together with the detection of additional replicon markers such as IncY, suggests that mobile genetic elements may contribute to shaping the ward resistome.
+IncF plasmids are particularly important in E. coli because of their well-established association with ESBL dissemination and persistence in clinically successful clones.28 In our dataset, the recurrence of similar plasmid replicon markers across multiple sequence types suggests that plasmid-associated horizontal gene transfer may contribute to the dissemination of resistance determinants in this setting.
+Thus, the resistance burden observed here appears to reflect not only the presence of successful lineages, but also the possible contribution of mobile genetic elements across strain backgrounds.
+Because this study used short-read Illumina sequencing, plasmid findings are limited to detection of replicon markers and cannot fully resolve complete plasmid structures, resistance-gene co-localization, or whether identical plasmids were shared across isolates.

 Beyond resistance, the widespread detection of virulence-associated loci, including genes linked to adhesion, iron acquisition, and extraintestinal survival such as fdeC and ybtP/ybtQ, underscores the clinical relevance of these colonizing isolates.
 The co-occurrence of antimicrobial resistance and virulence-associated determinants raises concern that the orthopaedic ward patient population may be colonized by strains with both enhanced pathogenic potential and reduced susceptibility to commonly used antibiotics.
-This is especially important in orthopaedic settings, where prolonged hospitalization, surgical interventions, trauma-related wounds, and repeated antimicrobial exposure may increase opportunities for colonization, persistence, and progression to infection.11,12 From an infection prevention perspective, colonized patients should therefore be viewed not simply as passive carriers, but as potential reservoirs of clinically important multidrug-resistant organisms.21–24
+This is especially important in orthopaedic settings, where prolonged hospitalization, surgical interventions, trauma-related wounds, and repeated antimicrobial exposure may increase opportunities for colonization, persistence, and progression to infection.11,12 From an infection prevention and antimicrobial stewardship perspective, colonized patients should therefore be viewed not simply as passive carriers, but as potential reservoirs of clinically important multidrug-resistant organisms that may influence empiric therapy decisions and IPC prioritization.21–24

 The pairwise SNP analysis adds an important epidemiological dimension to these genomic findings.
 Although the overall SNP distance distribution was wide, indicating substantial diversity, two distinct low-SNP clusters were identified.
 One cluster comprised isolates that were genomically indistinguishable at the core genome level, while the second comprised isolates differing by only 0–3 SNPs.
-These patterns are consistent with recent transmission or shared-source acquisition within the ward.46 Importantly, however, these clusters were observed against a backdrop of many genetically unrelated isolates, indicating that ward-level transmission is only part of the overall picture.
+These patterns are compatible with recent shared ancestry, possible recent transmission, or shared-source acquisition within the ward.46 Importantly, however, these clusters were observed against a backdrop of many genetically unrelated isolates, indicating that low-SNP relatedness is only part of the overall genomic picture.
 This mixed scenario suggests that ESBL-producing E. coli in the orthopaedic ward likely arise through both ongoing circulation of closely related strains and repeated introduction of unrelated lineages from colonized patients entering the hospital.
-Such a pattern is epidemiologically plausible in a setting where patient turnover, referral pathways, and prior healthcare exposure may continually seed new resistant strains into the ward environment (Figure 1).
+Such a pattern is epidemiologically plausible in a setting where patient turnover, referral pathways, and prior healthcare exposure may introduce new resistant strains into the ward population (Figure 1).

-Core genome SNP-based phylogenetic tree of 39 ESBL-producing E. coli isolates recovered from stool or rectal swabs of patients admitted to an orthopaedic ward in Mwanza, Tanzania.
+Core genome SNP-based phylogenetic tree of ESBL-producing E. coli isolates recovered from stool or rectal swabs of patients admitted to an orthopaedic ward in Mwanza, Tanzania.
 The tree was constructed from a recombination-filtered core genome alignment generated using Snippy, with recombination regions identified and masked using Gubbins, and maximum-likelihood inference performed using IQ-TREE.
 Isolates are grouped into eight phylogenetic clusters (Clusters 1–8) and one genetically distinct outlier, indicated by colored symbols at the tips.
-Several clusters comprise closely related isolates with short branch lengths, consistent with low pairwise SNP distances and potential recent transmission events, while others show greater divergence, reflecting multiple independent lineages circulating within the ward.
+The adjacent annotation strips show the AMR profile and phylogroup assignment for each isolate.
+Several clusters contain closely related isolates with short branch lengths and low pairwise SNP distances, compatible with recent shared ancestry, possible recent transmission, or shared-source exposure, whereas others show greater divergence, reflecting multiple independent lineages circulating within the ward.
+These phylogenetic clusters represent genomic lineages or related groups and should not be interpreted as confirmed transmission chains.
+Isolate-level sequence type, phylogroup, predicted serotype, putative pathotype-associated marker profile, AMR determinants, plasmid replicon markers, and virulence-associated genes are provided in Extended Data Table S1.

 The recombination-filtered phylogeny and shared variant analysis support this interpretation.
-Several isolates formed tight clusters with short branches and shared variant profiles, consistent with recent common ancestry and possible recent transmission.
-In contrast, isolates such as A55728 showed marked divergence from the main clusters, reflecting distant ancestry and arguing against participation in recent local transmission events.
-These observations highlight the value of combining phylogenetic structure, SNP distances, and shared variant patterns when interpreting transmission dynamics.
-In a setting such as this, reliance on one metric alone could oversimplify the epidemiology; instead, the data support a model in which both clonal spread and genomic convergence through shared resistance elements are occurring simultaneously.16,18,26
+Several isolates formed tight clusters with short branches and shared variant profiles, compatible with recent shared ancestry, possible recent transmission, or shared-source exposure.
+These observations highlight the value of combining phylogenetic structure, SNP distances, shared variant patterns, and available epidemiological metadata when interpreting genomic relatedness and possible circulation patterns.
+In a setting such as this, reliance on one metric alone could oversimplify the epidemiology; instead, the data support a model in which possible localized circulation of selected lineages and genomic convergence through shared resistance determinants may occur simultaneously.16,18,26

-From a clinical and public health perspective, these findings have several implications.
-These findings highlight the importance of colonized patients as reservoirs of multidrug-resistant organisms with potential implications for infection prevention and antimicrobial stewardship.
-First, they reinforce the importance of gastrointestinal colonization surveillance in hospitalized patients, particularly in high-risk wards such as orthopaedics, where colonized patients may serve as reservoirs for onward transmission and possibly subsequent infection.11,14 Second, they support the need for strengthened infection prevention and control measures aimed not only at preventing environmental contamination and patient-to-patient spread, but also at recognizing the role of patient importation of resistant strains.25 Third, they highlight the utility of genomic surveillance for distinguishing between true clonal spread and broader background diversity, thereby informing targeted interventions.
-In resource-constrained settings, this kind of genomic information may be especially valuable for prioritizing IPC strategies and antimicrobial stewardship around the organisms and lineages most likely to circulate and persist.26
+From a clinical and public health perspective, these findings highlight the importance of colonized patients as reservoirs of multidrug-resistant organisms with implications for infection prevention and antimicrobial stewardship.47,48 They reinforce the value of gastrointestinal colonization surveillance in hospitalized patients, particularly in high-risk wards such as orthopaedics, where colonized patients may serve as reservoirs for onward spread and possible subsequent infection.11,14 Second, they support the need for strengthened infection prevention and control measures aimed at reducing opportunities for onward spread while also recognizing the role of patient importation of resistant strains.25 Third, they highlight the utility of genomic surveillance for distinguishing closely related low-SNP clusters from broader background diversity, thereby informing targeted interventions.
+In resource-constrained settings, this kind of genomic information may be especially valuable for prioritizing IPC strategies and antimicrobial stewardship around the organisms and lineages most likely to be introduced, persist, or circulate locally.26

 This study has limitations that should be acknowledged.
 First, only 39 isolates passed sequencing quality control and were included in the genomic analyses, which limits the breadth of inference.
-Second, the study focused on patient-derived stool and rectal swab isolates and did not include contemporaneous sequencing of environmental or healthcare worker isolates, limiting our ability to reconstruct precise transmission pathways.
+Second, the study focused on patient-derived stool and rectal swab isolates and did not include contemporaneous sequencing of environmental or healthcare-worker isolates, limiting our ability to evaluate environmental reservoirs or reconstruct possible transmission pathways.
 Third, the analysis was conducted within a single orthopaedic ward at one tertiary hospital, and the findings may therefore not be fully generalizable to other wards, hospitals, or regions.
-Fourth, although plasmid replicons and resistance genes were identified, the use of short-read sequencing limits full resolution of plasmid architecture and the exact genomic context of some resistance determinants.
-Finally, while low SNP thresholds provide evidence consistent with recent transmission, genomic similarity alone cannot establish the direction or exact route of transmission in the absence of denser epidemiological linkage data.
-These limitations mean that our findings should be interpreted as evidence of likely circulation patterns rather than definitive proof of specific transmission events.
+Fourth, although plasmid replicons and resistance genes were identified, the use of short-read sequencing limits full resolution of plasmid architecture, resistance-gene co-localization, and the exact genomic context of some resistance determinants.
+Finally, while low SNP thresholds can identify isolates compatible with recent shared ancestry, possible recent transmission, or shared-source exposure, genomic similarity alone cannot establish the direction or exact route of transmission in the absence of denser temporal, spatial, patient-contact, and environmental sampling data.
+These limitations mean that our findings should be interpreted as evidence of genomic relatedness and possible circulation patterns rather than definitive proof of specific transmission events.

-Despite these limitations, this study provides important genomic evidence that ESBL-producing E. coli colonizing orthopaedic patients in Mwanza comprise a multidrug-resistant, genomically diverse, yet epidemiologically connected population.
-The co-circulation of high-risk international clones, widespread blaCTX-M-15, common IncF-family plasmids, and low-SNP transmission clusters suggests that the orthopaedic ward functions as both a point of convergence for imported resistant strains and a setting that may permit local persistence and spread.
-These findings underscore the need to integrate genomic surveillance into infection prevention and antimicrobial resistance monitoring frameworks in sub-Saharan African hospitals, particularly in wards where prolonged stays and antibiotic exposure may amplify the risks of colonization and onward transmission.6,26
+Despite these limitations, this study provides important genomic evidence that ESBL-producing E. coli colonizing orthopaedic patients in Mwanza comprise a multidrug-resistant and genomically diverse population with evidence of low-SNP relatedness among a subset of isolates.
+The co-circulation of high-risk international lineages, widespread blaCTX-M-15, common IncF-family plasmid replicon markers, and low-SNP clusters suggests that the orthopaedic ward may function as a point of convergence for imported resistant strains and a setting that may permit possible localized circulation.
+These findings underscore the need to integrate genomic surveillance into infection prevention and antimicrobial resistance monitoring frameworks in sub-Saharan African hospitals, particularly in wards where prolonged stays and antibiotic exposure may amplify the risks of colonization, persistence, and possible onward spread.6,26

-This study demonstrates that ESBL-producing E. coli colonizing patients in an orthopaedic ward in Mwanza, Tanzania comprise a multidrug-resistant, genomically diverse population dominated by blaCTX-M-15 and carried across multiple globally recognized and locally circulating lineages.
-Despite this overall diversity, the identification of low-SNP transmission clusters indicates that recent transmission or shared-source exposure is occurring within the ward, highlighting the coexistence of multiple introductions and localized spread.
+This study demonstrates that ESBL-producing E. coli colonizing patients in an orthopaedic ward in Mwanza, Tanzania comprise a multidrug-resistant, genomically diverse population dominated by blaCTX-M-15 and distributed across multiple globally recognized and locally circulating lineages.
+Despite this overall diversity, the identification of low-SNP clusters indicates recent shared ancestry, possible shared-source exposure, or possible localized ward-level circulation among a subset of isolates, highlighting the coexistence of multiple introductions and closely related lineages.
+These findings should be interpreted cautiously because genomic similarity alone cannot establish direct transmission pathways

-The widespread presence of IncF-family plasmids and shared resistance determinants across phylogenetically distinct isolates suggests that horizontal gene transfer, alongside clonal expansion, plays a key role in shaping the resistance landscape.
+The widespread presence of IncF-family plasmid replicon markers and shared resistance determinants across phylogenetically distinct isolates suggests that mobile genetic elements, alongside the presence of successful lineages, may contribute to shaping the resistance landscape.
 The concurrent detection of virulence-associated genes further underscores the clinical significance of these colonizing strains as potential sources of difficult-to-treat infections.

 Together, these findings emphasize the importance of gastrointestinal colonization as a reservoir for antimicrobial resistance in hospitalized patients and highlight the need for strengthened infection prevention and control measures, improved antimicrobial stewardship, and the integration of genomic surveillance into routine monitoring frameworks in resource-limited healthcare settings.